 In today’s uncertain business environment, the board of directors is becoming more security aware.
 They watch the news and read articles on the latest cyber incidents, and wonder to themselves if their company will be next.
 Many of them also do on what their competitors are doing to reduce their cyber-security risk.

 As the CISO, you will be the organization’s expert for this evolving uncertainty.
 It will be incumbent upon you to report to your organization’s executive management on issues relating to risk exposure, cybercrime, compliance issues, and newly evolving threats.
 To do this effectively, you will need to establish an executive-sponsored cybersecurity program.
 This program will enable you to provide cybersecurity as a service (CaaS) to your organization and its business units.
-These cyber services, their impact to the organization, and any resultant risk exposure will periodically need to be reported to executive management.
+These cyber services, their impact on the organization, and any resultant risk exposure will periodically need to be reported to executive management.
 It is this process of presenting to the board and executive management that we will cover in the discussion that follows.

 As I mentioned in the previous chapter, reporting to management and the board of directors is a unique experience.
 The way you prepare your reports, how you present your data, and the preparation required to ensure you are effective are skills you must learn as CISO if you expect to grow your cyber-security program and be seen by the company as a business enabler.
 This leads us to several questions that we will discuss on why CISO’s must know how to create effective security presentations and use them to educate senior management teams.